 Newtown C of E Primary: Growing Minds, Shaping Futures

-Newtown C of E Primary School are seeking to appoint knowledgeable and enthusiastic SEN Lead Teacher to work within our proposed Resource Provision (RP) for pupils with Autism and Speech, Language & Communication needs.
+Newtown C of E Primary School are seeking to appoint knowledgeable and enthusiastic SEN Lead Teacher to work within our Resource Provision (RP) for pupils with Autism and Speech, Language & Communication needs.
 You will lead the provision for 8-10 pupils who have a range of identified special educational needs – these pupils will require some specialist interventions and also support accessing the mainstream curriculum and classes.
 The resourced provision team will also be supported by learning support assistants.
 We are a school that is continually moving forward, securing high standards and excellent rates of progress for all our children.

 We are looking for skilled teacher with: